Joya Hill Killed in Clayton Car Accident

 Why did the Hyundai fail to yield on Hoke Road?

-What happens next for the victim's family in Clayton?
+What happens next for Hill's family in Clayton?

-Insurance adjusters frequently begin evaluating liability within days of a fatal collision, long before crash reconstructionists complete their analysis of the vehicles involved.
+Insurance adjusters often begin evaluating liability within days of a fatal collision, which can be before crash reconstructionists finish their analysis of the vehicles involved.

 Ohio wrongful death statute